What do we mean by trauma-informed services and why is such an approach important?

 Where can I learn more about evidence-based and promising interventions to address the effects of trauma?

-The NCTSN: Raising the Standard of Care for Traumatized Children and Their Families Visit disclaimer page is a briefing to highlight the identification and development of interventions that are effective for addressing trauma in refugee children, youth, and their families.
+The NCTSN: Raising the Standard of Care for Traumatized Children and Their Families (PDF) Visit disclaimer page is a briefing to highlight the identification and development of interventions that are effective for addressing trauma in refugee children, youth, and their families.
 This would include trauma-informed approaches.